SimaGhoreyshi/flytoday-home-assignment/README.md

 # [deployed on netlify](https://flytoday.netlify.app/)

-this web page is not moblie responsive
+this web page is not moblie responsive!